stevkan/Azure-Relay-Tunneling-Utility/README.md

 # Overview
-A relay utility for bots based on Azure Service Bus.
+A relay utility for bots and agents based on Azure Service Bus.

-This utility allows you to forward a message sent to a bot hosted on any channel to your local machine.
+This utility allows you to forward a message sent to a bot or agent hosted on any channel to your local machine.

-It is useful for debug scenarios or for more complex situations where the BotEmulator is not enough (i.e.: you use the WebChat control hosted on a site and you need to receive ChannelData in your requests).
+It is useful for debug scenarios or for more complex situations where you need to receive ChannelData in your requests from channels like WebChat hosted on websites.

-**Version: 1.0.0**
+**Version: 1.1.0**

 ## Acknowledgments
 This project is a rewrite inspired by the original work that [Gabriel Gonzalez (gabog)](https://github.com/gabog) created in his project [AzureServiceBusBotRelay](https://github.com/gabog/AzureServiceBusBotRelay).